 Employees seeking to use FML time are required to provide 30-day advance notice of the need to take FML time when the need is foreseeable or as soon as practicable.
 Absent unusual circumstances employees must comply with the University's usual and customary notice and procedural requirements for requesting leave or the request for FML time may be denied.

 Employees must follow university required notice procedures for substitution of paid leave for FML time.
 Failure to comply with call-in procedures may result in discipline.

 It begins the very first time you use your first day or hour of FML time.
-For example, if you use your first day of FML time on March 3, 2012, your 12-month calendar or "window" will be from March 3, 2012 through March 2, 2013.
-During this 12-month "window" you may use up to 12 work weeks of FML time for a qualifying event.
+For example, if you use your first day of FML time on March 3, 2015, your 12-month calendar or "window" will be from March 3, 2015 through March 2, 2016.
+During this 12-month "window" you may use up to 12 work weeks (based on FTE) of FML time for a qualifying event.

 You are paid in conjunction with the university policies on sick time/vacation time/comp time.
 You are paid only if you have accrued sick, vacation, or comp time.
-Employees are required to substitute paid sick time for unpaid FML time and may elect to remain in pay status using vacation or comp time before being placed on an unpaid medical leave.
+Employees are required to substitute paid sick time for unpaid FML time, if absence is for medical reasons, and may elect to remain in pay status using vacation or comp time before being placed on an unpaid medical leave.

 If you are in a pay status on both the day before and the day after the holiday, you will be paid FML holiday pay.
 If not, you will not be paid for the holiday.

 For purposes of determining the amount of FMLA time used, the fact that a holiday may occur within the FMLA work week taken has no effect; the week is counted as a work week of FMLA leave.

 22. If both spouses are UC employees, are they each eligible for 12 weeks of FML per 12-month period?